 We use our capital resources primarily to fund operating expenses, mainly research and development expenditures.
-We plan to increase our research and development expenses for the foreseeable future as we continue the preclinical and clinical development of our product candidates.
-At this time, due to the inherently unpredictable nature of preclinical and clinical development and given the early stage of our product candidates, we cannot reasonably estimate the costs we will incur and the timelines that will be required to complete development, obtain marketing approval and commercialize our current product candidates or any future product candidates, if at all.
+On January 18, 2024, we announced a restructuring plan involving the reduction of our workforce by approximately 30% of our employees.
+We expect the reduction in workforce to be substantially completed by June 30, 2024, and fully completed by the end of the third quarter of 2024.
+As announced, we are taking these steps in order to streamline operations, reduce costs and preserve capital as we advance our lead candidate, PC14586, into late-stage development.
+At this time, due to the inherently unpredictable nature of preclinical and clinical development, we cannot reasonably estimate the costs we will incur and the timelines that will be required to complete development, obtain marketing approval and commercialize our current product candidates or any future product candidates, if at all.
 For the same reasons, we are also unable to predict when, if ever, we will generate revenue from product sales or whether, or when, if ever, we may achieve profitability.
 Clinical and preclinical development timelines, the probability of success, and development costs can differ materially from expectations.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.

 Due to our significant research and development expenditures, we have generated substantial operating losses in each period since inception.
-We have incurred an accumulated deficit of \$241.0 million through December 31, 2022.
+We have incurred an accumulated deficit of \$310.0 million through December 31, 2023.
 We expect to incur substantial additional losses in the future as we expand our research and development activities.

-Our cash operating expenditures were \$63.8 million in 2022 and \$46.6 million in 2021, and we expect to increase our investment in operations in 2023.
-Based on our research and development plans, we expect that our cash balances as of December 31, 2022 will be sufficient to fund our operations at least through 2024.
+Our cash operating expenditures were \$55.7 million in 2023 and \$63.8 million in 2022.
+Based on our research and development plans, we expect that our cash balances as of December 31, 2023 will be sufficient to fund our operations at least into the second half of 2026.